drwatson1/Otel-sandbox/README.md

 So, you have just started some workers named `workerA`, and some workers named `workerB`.
 After a while, each of them will be stopped.
 To see the dynamics of that process, open <http://localhost:9090> - the Prometheus console.

-Type `workers_active_count_items` in the Expression field and press `Execute` button (note, that you should switch to the `Graph` tab before).
+Type `otel_workers_active_instances_total` in the Expression field and press `Execute` button (note, that you should switch to the `Graph` tab before).
 If you use the names, as I suggested, `workerA` and `workerB`, you will see two plots with different colors:

 ![image](./images/workers.jpg)

-When you create a new worker the plot goes up, when a worker finishes its work the plot goes down.
+When you create a new worker the plot goes up, when a worker finishes its working the plot goes down.

 Prometheus provides a PromQL language to query data.
 You can learn more on the [official pages](https://prometheus.io/docs/prometheus/latest/querying/basics/).
 Here we will use one of them.
-One the plots above we've seen two distinct graphs.
-To see the whole amount of active workers type `sum(workers_active_count_items)` to the `Expression` field and click `Execute`:
+On the plots above we've seen two distinct graphs for each of the names `workerA` and `workerB`.
+To see the total amount of active workers type `sum(otel_workers_active_instances_total)` to the `Expression` field and click `Execute`:

 ![image](./images/sum_of_workers.jpg)